Al Basrah Al Qadimah Basra, Iraq Travel Guide

 Waste management infrastructure is developing.
 Recycling facilities are scarce.
 Create less waste and dispose of trash responsibly.
 Carry a reusable water bottle.

 The Iraqi government and international organizations preserve historic places such as the Basra Museum.
-Your visits contribute to these efforts.
+Your visits contribute to these specific efforts.

 Always prioritize privacy.
 Avoid intrusive photography.
 Do not photograph military installations, government buildings, security checkpoints, or uniformed personnel.
 Obtain explicit permission before photographing individuals, especially women and children.
 Use discretion in crowded public spaces.